 Blessed with a powerful singing voice, Brad has performed many lead roles in musicals including Nanki-Poo in Gilbert & Sullivan’s The Mikado; Curly McLain in Rodgers & Hammerstein’s Oklahoma!; and King Arthur in Lerner & Loewe’s Camelot.
 John Garcia of The Column Online noted Brad’s performance in Jekyll & Hyde: The Musical as a breakthrough accomplishment.²

-Other recent stage credits include Alan in God of Carnage; Paul in Stephen Sondheim’s Company; Frederick Fellowes in Noises Off; Benedick in Much Ado About Nothing; and John Worth in The Great White Way, a role he originated at WaterTower Theatre’s Out of the Loop Fringe Festival.
+Other recent stage credits include Alan in God of Carnage; Paul in Stephen Sondheim’s Company; Frederick Fellowes in Noises Off; Benedick in Much Ado About Nothing; and Georg Nowak in She Loves Me.
 He also channeled the darker side of Paul McCartney in the award-winning short film Ready Teddy.
-Brad has been featured in commercials for Pepsi, Southwest Airlines and Joe’s Crab Shack.
+Brad has been featured in many commercials and PSAs, most notably for Sleep Experts and Dallas Men Against Abuse.

-Brad is an Equity Member Candidate represented by Core Talent Agency in Dallas, TX.
+Brad is an Equity Member Candidate who lives in Grapevine, TX.